nigyta/dfast_qc/README.md

 DFAST_QC uses [MASH](https://doi.org/10.1186/s13059-016-0997-x) for the former process and [Skani](https://doi.org/10.1038/s41592-023-02018-3) for the latter process.

 - Completeness check
 DFAST_QC employs [CheckM](https://genome.cshlp.org/content/25/7/1043) to calculate completeness and contamination values of the query genome.
 DFAST_QC automatically determines the reference marker set for CheckM based on the result of taxonomy check.
 Users can also specify the marker set to be used.
+The genome size is also checked to ensure it falls within the expected range.

 - GTDB search
 As of ver.
 0.5.0, DFAST_QC can calculate ANI against GTDB representative genomes, thereby enabling species-level identification in the GTDB Taxonomy.
 Thie employs the same 2-step search as Taxonomy check